A contract for equity provides a powerful path to business success while preserving cash assets.

 Workers will earn the balance of their compensation through an incremental stake of company ownership.
 Although you can explore the potential of paying employees purely in equity, most will require some financial compensation as well.

 You can also use an equity-for-services agreement with independent contractors.
-However, many businesses prefer to apply this useful tool for their own in-house employees.
+However, many businesses prefer to apply this useful tool to their own in-house employees.

 How Can You Use an Employee Equity Agreement to Grow Your Business?